Perineal stretching during pregnancy: does this help prevent tearing with vaginal birth?

 What symptoms would someone have after having a tear with or without repair with stitches?
 Mild pain, stinging with urination, and possible pain with sexual activity involving vaginal penetration.
 Fecal and/or flatulence incontinence and a longer healing time are associated with 3rd and 4th-degree tears.

-Yikes!
-Ok, before you freak out, while some tearing is common with vaginal birth, only .25-2.5% have 3rd and 4th degree tearing with spontaneous vaginal births.
+Of note: while some tearing is common with vaginal birth, only 3-7% have 3rd or 4th degree tearing with spontaneous vaginal births.

 foreceps-delivery-pregnancy-pelvic-health-bethany-hansen-pelvic-floor-physical-therapy.png